Gkbinqi/CS106L/notes/lec08_Template Classes.md

 * Short answer: just about never
 * **`const_cast` tells the compiler: “don’t worry I’ve got this”**
   * If you need a mutable value, just don’t add const in the first place

-* Valid uses of const_cast are few and far between
+* Valid uses of `const_cast` are few and far between
   * All in all, a tricky, powerful but rarely used way.

 ##### A C++ party trick: mutable keyword

-> `const_cast` makes an entire object mutable
->
-> Is there anything more fine-grained?

 Like `const_cast`, `mutable` circumvents `const` protections.
 Use it carefully!